 Massive wall panels in existing structures

-Define drilling patterns, place stone splitting cylinders, controlled splitting, rework with concrete pulverizers, separate reinforcement with steel shear, haul away in separated fractions.
+Define drilling patterns, place stone splitting cylinders, controlled splitting, rework with concrete pulverizers, separate reinforcement with steel shears, haul away in separated fractions.
+Shore and release in short sections to preserve stability; verify crack lines before proceeding.

 Inner-city building gutting